stephan-dum/ProxyClass/README.md

 - Use `instanceof` on multi classes

 ## Downside of this approach
-To achive a seamless use of `instanceof` all subclass[Symbols.hasInstance], execpt Object, will be overwritten for every new multiclass.
+To achive a seamless use of `instanceof` all `Subclass[Symbols.hasInstance]`, execpt `Object`, will be overwritten for every new multiclass.

-Try to avoid multiclasses and instanceof as much as possible, the native `instanceof` operation is already quite expensive and overwriting `[Symbol.hasInstance]` makes it even worse!
+Javascript is simply not designed for this, try to avoid multiclasses and `instanceof` as much as possible, the native `instanceof` operation is already quite expensive and overwriting `[Symbol.hasInstance]` makes it even worse!

 ## Examples